taleo/taleo.github.io/README.md

 Print on a paper or show on a screen the custom marker(s).
 The marker has to be exactly the same that the tool has generated (it has generated a .patt file and and an image to download).

-For example, visiting [this resource](https://github.com/nicolocarpignoli/nicolocarpignoli.github.io/blob/master/ar-playground/y-pattern-image.png) with previously linked app will show a yellow 3D cube near the displayed marker.

 When the camera will focus on the custom marker, the default 3D model will appear.

+For example, visiting [this resource](https://github.com/nicolocarpignoli/nicolocarpignoli.github.io/blob/master/ar-playground/y-pattern-image.png) with previously linked app will show a yellow 3D cube next to the marker.

 ## Custom Markers